YuchenXia/LLMDrivenSimulation/source_code/README.md

 You can run the simulation multiple times to observe how LLM agents perform different parameter settings, trying to achieve the objective.

+Using GPT-4 is recommended, and the reasoning capability of the large language model is essential for satisfactory results.

 ## Installation
 To set up the project locally, follow these steps: